 - No, the Citi Executive World Elite MasterCard does not charge foreign transaction fees, which makes this card a great option for those who travel internationally.
 The AAdvantage card is also a MasterCard and is widely accepted everywhere in the world.Depending on the card issuer and the card network, foreign transaction fees can be as high as 3 percent per transaction, which can add up fast.
 Carrying a card that waives foreign transaction fees can help save a substantial amount of money on purchases made overseas.

 American Airlines offers a few other co-branded credit cards issued by both Citi and Barclays.
 Let’s take a closer look at the cards’ similarities and differences.

 Other American Airlines AAdvantaget cards

-The AAdvantage Aviator Red World Elite MasterCard issued by Barclays is similar to the Citi AAdvantage Platinum Select card.
-It offers free checked bags, earns double miles on AA purchases and returns 10 percent of your redeemed miles.
-The card’s offers a 60,000 miles sign-up bonus and is also a great choice for passengers who fly on American Airlines a few times per year.
+The AAdvantage Aviator Red World Elite MasterCard issued by Barclays offers free checked bags, earns double miles on AA purchases and returns 10 percent of your redeemed miles.
+The card’s offers a 50,000 miles sign-up bonus and is also a great choice for passengers who fly on American Airlines a few times per year.

 The Citi / AAdvantage Gold World Elite MasterCard is an entry-level rewards credit card for American Airlines passengers.
 The card earns one mile per dollar spent on all purchases, and there’s no earning bonus on purchases made directly with AA.
 The card has a low annual fee of $50, but don’t expect any other benefits from this co-branded card.
 There are no free bags or priority boarding.
 You’ll even have to pay foreign transaction fees with this card.